 Alpha Outpost has a lot of boxes to choose from.
 The Trail box includes trekking poles with multiple attachments for snow, dirt, and rock use.
 It also comes with a waist pack, water bottle, and ‘Take A Hike’ trail patch.
 Another past box that caught my eye is the Hideout box.
 This box comes with a roll-up portable blanket, inflatable camp pillow, pop-up A-frame tent, a Hideout patch, and Hideout top card.

 In addition to receiving monthly boxes full of new gear, members can also enjoy exclusive pricing on items from the Alpha Outpost store.
-For example, the Hideout box (which is valued at $54.95) is available to members at the deep discount of just $15!
+For example, the Hideout box (which is valued at $54.95) is available to members at a deep discount of just $15!

 “By scouts, for scouts!”
 Yup, you guessed it!
 The monthly boxes that come with this subscription are curated by scouts.
 The company was founded by two Eagle scouts who understand the need for the right gear, whether you’re camping once a year or you’re out every weekend.